How are Vanilla Beans Harvested?

 (Vanilla Orchid - Reunion, Madagascar)

 Vanilla Beans grow within the "Bean Belt" - a warm climate zone that is 25 degrees north and south of the equator.
 Coffee beans, cocoa beans and various other beans all grow within this region.
-Vanilla Beans, however, are the most sensitive since they are derived from a delicate flour.
+Vanilla Beans, however, are the most sensitive since they are derived from a delicate flower.

 Like many orchids, the Vanilla Planifolia (the vanilla bean orchid) is an epiphyte that lives on a host tree.
 It’s a vine that grows rapidly up and around an existing tree, but does not draw on the tree’s nutrients.
 The vanilla orchid can be up to 3 years old before it begins to grow the delicate orchid that ultimately becomes a vanilla bean.
 The pods themselves require an additional 9-10 months of growth before they can be harvested.